deepinsight/insightface/challenges/cvpr23-fas-wild/README.md

 ## Challenge

 We host the WILD track of Face Anti-spoofing Workshop and Challenge@CVPR2023 here.
 The challenge will officially start together with [4th Face Anti-spoofing Workshop](https://sites.google.com/view/face-anti-spoofing-challenge/welcome/challengecvpr2023).

-[Registration](#) will open soon on codalab.
+[Registration](https://codalab.lisn.upsaclay.fr/competitions/10670) is now open on codalab.

 Our competition encompasses over 800K spoof photos and over 500K live photos.
 In the spoof photos, there are three major categories and 17 subcategories.